ttrentham/ginit/README.md

 # Build a JavaScript Command Line Interface (CLI) with Node.js

-Node is a great choice for building command line tools.
-In this tutorial, Lukas White shows you how to build a Node CLI which interacts with the GitHub API.
+This is based off of a tutorial by Lukas White showing how to build a Node CLI which interacts with the GitHub API.

 Article URL: https://www.sitepoint.com/javascript-command-line-interface-cli-node-js